abideenz01/Data-Engineering-/data-engineering/dbt/README.md

 # Dbt

-This folder contains exercises and projects from the Data Engineering Zoomcamp for the dbt module.
+This folder contains exercises and projects from the Data Engineering  for the dbt module.

 ## Contents
 - Scripts, SQL files, or notebooks